-A digital marketer must know what each digital marketing term means.
+A digital marketer must know what each digital marketing terminology means.
 The what and why are important here.
 The what is to do with what each basic digital marketing term means and the why is to do with why they are important for business.
 By understanding the why you will be able to understand the terms better and use them better for all your marketing efforts.

 Bonus Read – Digital Marketing Scope in 2023